 Anyone can get hyperkalemia, but there are some groups who are more at risk.
-People who have kidney disorders, infants and elderly, patients in hospitals and those who abuse drugs have an increased risk of high potassium levels.
+People who have kidney disorders, infants, elderly patients in hospitals, and those who abuse drugs have an increased risk of high potassium levels.

 How can high potassium be prevented?

-Patients can help prevent high blood potassium levels if they treat disorders that might cause hyperkalemia.
+High blood potassium levels can be prevented if disorders are treated that might cause hyperkalemia.
 If one of these disorders exists, the blood potassium levels must be watched closely by a nurse or doctor.
-If a person’s kidneys are not working how they should be, that person should not be taking potassium supplements.
-A diet low in potassium should be followed in a patient with hyperkalemia, and a dietician may be consulted to help plan meals which are low in potassium.
+Potassium supplements should not be taken if a person’s kidneys are not working properly.
+People with hyperkalemia should follow a diet low in potassium.
+A dietician can be consulted to help plan low-potassium meals.

 When is the right time to contact a doctor?

-A patient who has kidney disease or is taking medications that can potentially increase potassium levels should be closely followed by a health care provider to monitor potassium levels in the blood, and should also follow a low potassium diet under the direction of a health care provider.
-If the following possible symptoms of hyperkalemia exist, it is best to call the emergency room or 911:
+A patient who has kidney disease or is taking medications that can potentially increase potassium levels should be closely followed by a healthcare provider to monitor potassium levels in the blood, and should also follow a low-potassium diet under the direction of a healthcare provider.
+If the following possible symptoms of hyperkalemia exist, call the emergency room or 911: